psb-david-petty/2022-csta/doc/workshop/4-amicable.md

-# 4. Create Codecheck.io unit tests on your own
+# 4. Create Codecheck.io Junit tests on your own

 | Step | Instructions |
 | --- | --- |